 The goal of NWLS resource sharing, in following the guidelines of the State of Wisconsin, is that all NWLS libraries will lend all types of materials to all Wisconsin libraries of any type on an equal basis and will expect equal reciprocity.
 Libraries must be willing to lend if they wish to borrow.
 Any materials purchased with LSTA grant funds, NWLS Collection Development funds or other NWLS funds must be available for ILL.
 NWLS libraries agree to comply with this policy when agreeing to the Annual Member Library Agreement.

-Interlibrary Loan Code for the United States
+Interlibrary Loan Code for the U.S.

 The Reference and User Services Association, acting for the American Library Association in its adoption of the Interlibrary Loan Code for the United States recognizes that the sharing of material between libraries is an integral element in the provision of library service and believes it to be in the public interest to encourage such an exchange.